jmce22/pands-project/README.md

 Next I will outline some summary statistics relating to the variables within the dataset.
 My script will redirect the summary statistics for each of the four variables on to a text file.

 I will then carry out data visualisation on the Iris dataset, using histograms, scatterplots and some other types of plots.
 My script will save each plot generated from the data as a .png file, and these can be viewed below.
+I will discuss my interpretations of the histograms and plots.

-My project will conclude with a summary of my findings, and my thoughts upon conclusion of the project. \
+My project will conclude with an overall summary of my findings, and my thoughts upon conclusion of the project. \
 I will also provide a list of references which I used to complete my work.

+**To execute my script**:
-Note: To execute my script, please download analysis.py from my repository into a code editor such as VS Code (which I used to complete this project).
-While located in the folder in which you have saved analysis.py, go to the terminal window and type 'python analysis.py'.
-This should run the code and generate the text file with summary data for the dataset, and the histograms and other plots which analyse the data.
+Please download *analysis.py* from my repository (*jmce22/pands-project*) into a code editor such as VS Code.
+While located in the folder in which you have saved *analysis.py*, go to the terminal window and type 'python analysis.py'.
+This should run the code and generate the text file with summary data for the dataset, and print into the folder the histograms and other plots which analyse the data.

 &nbsp;